Frequently Asked Questions

 Employers in the area, Accommodation, Where shall I live?
 To rent or to buy?
 Health questions, Education, Shopping, Public transport, Child care, Renting a Car, Retail Stuff, TV/Radio, Sports, Culture, Leisure.

 Nyon is home to many companies and organisations that employ expatriate staff who live in the area.
 UEFA the European football governing body, has their head office along the lakeside.
 There are pharmaceutical and healthcare companies here too such as Novartis and Beckman Coulter and many other international companies based in the region.
+There are two main business parks, firstly, the Terre Bonne Business Park in Eysins (just outside Nyon).
+See Living in Nyon interview here with the commercial director of this park.
+Since these photos were taken, some businesses are due to move out of the Terre Bonne Business Park: Shire, Kraft Foods and Lloyds TSB private banking, however they will probably be replaced by other companies.
+The second business park is the A1 Business Centre in Rolle.
+See photos and short article here Photos taken in 2010.
+There have also been some changes to the line up of companies that are situated here.

-If you want to rent a place close to the town, it is perfectly possible to live near the centre, walk everywhere and get by without a car as the train station is close by.
+If you want to rent a place close to the town, it’s perfectly possible to live near the centre, walk everywhere and get by without a car as the train station is close by.
 Most people live in apartments near the centre (you have to be on a big budget to live centrally in a house).
 But if it’s a house with a garden that you want, then you will probably need to move to any of the outlying villages such as Prangins, Crans, Duillier or the nearby towns of Gland or Rolle (both of these towns are on the main train line).

 There are many apartment blocks in Nyon, some brand new with fabulous views across the lake, some are in large complexes, others in older traditional Swiss buildings, it just depends on your taste and budget.
 There is a high demand though for good accommodation so my advice would be if you are offered an apartment or house that more or less suits your needs, then take it!
 If not, there will be a queue of people behind you willing to take it from you.